-Inappropriate psychotropic medication use among children is a high-priority issue for policymakers, particularly for children in the child welfare system.
+Inappropriate psychotropic medication use among children and adolescents is a high-priority issue for policymakers, particularly for children in the child welfare system.
 Medicaid can play a key role in reducing the inappropriate use of psychotropic medications and ensuring that children receiving these medications are being effectively monitored.

 Featured Blog Post

 Data Update: Children’s Behavioral Health Care Use in Medicaid